vanpacheco/tdd-workshop/README.md

 Requirement:

 - List in an emerald-ui Table a licensee's course history
+- Table should have two columns: one for course name and another one for license number
-- Display course name in camelCase
+- Display course name in StartCase